duluca/minimal-node-build-env/README.md

 # minimal-node-build-env

-> Alpine-based Node build environment with npm, bash and git
+> Alpine-based Node LTS build environment with npm, bash and git

-> Based on `node:10.15.3-alpine`
+> Based on `node:lts-alpine`, a new version will be auto-published with a every new release of Node LTS

 ## Use